JeeWeetje/iot-workshop/Azure.md

 12. Select `Create` and the portal will start creating the namespace.
 Once it is created, a notification is shown
 13. Creating a namespace will take some time, we have to check the completion this step
 14. So navigate back to the resource group (repeat step 1 and 2) and check the namespace creation in the resource group
 15. If the namespace has become listed, select it, eg. `IoTWorkshop-ns`.
-Otherwise, 'refresh' the list of resources in the resource group a few times by pressing `Refresh`
+Otherwise, 'refresh' the list of resources in the resource group a few times by pressing `Refresh` (as seen at the bottom of the screen)

     ![alt tag](img/azure-portal-refresh.png)